Doctor of Pharmacy / Master of Science in Leadership

 - PHAR 174 MANAGEMENT IN PHARMACY can be substituted for LEAD 201 INSIGHTFUL LEADERSHIP: NAVIGATING SELF AND OTHERS FOR OPTIMAL SUCCESS

-- PHAR 172 LITERATURE IN EVALUATION METHODS can be substituted for LEAD 205 INTEGRATED DATA KNOWLEDGE: DECISION--MAKING, VISUALIZATION & IMPACTFUL REPORTING
+- PHAR 172 LITERATURE IN EVALUATION METHODS can be substituted for LEAD 209 CREATING AND ORCHESTRATING IMPACTFUL ADULT LEARNING

 - PHAR 173 APPLIED SOCIAL AND ADMINISTRATIVE PHARMACY can be substituted for LEAD 210 LEADERSHIP AND COMMUNITY CAPSTONE EXPERIENCE